- Nov. 29, 2022

 The Bank supplies funds to financial institutions by, for example, extending loans to them, which are backed by collateral submitted to the Bank by these institutions.
 Such an operation is called a funds-supplying operation.
 The opposite type of operation, in which the Bank absorbs funds by for example issuing and selling bills, is called a funds-absorbing operation.

 For details on the Bank's current guideline for money market operations, please see Statements on Monetary Policy.

-MPMs are held once or twice a month, for one or two days.
+MPMs are held eight times a year, each time for two days.
 At the MPMs, the Policy Board members discuss and decide the guideline for monetary market operations.
 The monetary policy decisions are made by a majority vote of the nine members of the Policy Board, which consists of the Governor, the two Deputy Governors, and the six other members.

 In addition to in-depth research and analysis on economic and financial conditions, the Bank studies and examines various matters concerning monetary policy, such as monetary policy strategies and instruments as well as the financial system.
 The Bank makes use of its research findings as the basis for deciding monetary policy.